 The show lasts for about 15 minutes and it’s best enjoyed with a few drinks and some snacks from the nearby 7/11.

-Watch the locals doing Tai Chi in the park
+Watch Tai Chi in the park

 Drink bubble tea

 Our favourite place was Gong Cha.
-It’s chain that has loads of different flavours to chose from and you can also decide your own sweetness too if you like a little less sugar in your drinks.
+It’s a chain that has loads of different flavours to chose from and you can also decide your own sweetness too if you like a little less sugar in your drinks.
 The mango one was a dream for cooling us down on a hot and humid day.

 Eat an egg waffle

 Promise me you’ll eat an egg waffle.
-They’re basically just waffles in the shape of balls but in China and Hong Kong they usually come with ice cream, chocolates and fruits on them too.
+They’re basically just waffles in the shape of balls but in China and Hong Kong, they usually come with ice cream, chocolates and fruits on them too.
 Such a good dessert.
 Oddies serve up incredible egg waffles with chocolate chips in the waffle mixture and delicious ice cream flavours.